 It is very interesting, we learn sometimes about famous people and history through the recipes.
 The Melba name to recipes was given by very famous at his epocha French chef Georges Auguste Escoffier.
 He starts work in kitchens since a boy at age 13 at his uncle restaurant at France.
 And his skills, talent, and passion brought him to a great career.
 He was the head chef of very famous for rich clients Hotel the Ritz in London, England at the end of his career.
 Very creative and talented chef.
 Autor of cooking books, what you can find on the market by modern days.
 He served food to imperators and elite of society at London, England and left his trail in cooking World for generations.
 I have to say, Melba dishes, named after someone something unusual for chef Escoffier.
 I have The Escoffier cookbook “A guide to the fine art of cookery” (1969) and found so many desserts named the same way after someone.
 Like example, Helen Pears, Wilhelmina Strawberries, Pineapple Georgette and more.

 Chef named the recipes in honor of famous and iconic Australian opera singer Dame Nellie Melba.
+Her real name was Helen Porter Mitchell.
+She took the pseudonym from her hometown Melbourne.
 She was performed at London and often time eat at the hotel restaurant.
 Nellie Melba on the front of 100 Australian dollars bill and well known in Australia by this days.
 However, Melba toast and Melba dessert only seen at French restaurants according to people from Austalia, I was asking about.

 The Melba dessert is so simple to make at home kitchen.
 Cooked peach in heavy sugar syrup served with vanilla ice cream and raspberry sauce.
 Originally at the restaurant served in a dish on a swan carved from ice, what the chef Escoffier calls “Peach Swan”.
 Swan was related to the performance Nellie Melba on the stage.
 One of particular scene Miss Melba was floating across the stage on top of a swan.
 It inspired the chef to create this presentation and dessert.
 Peach Melba not only dessert named after Melba, in my The Escoffier cookbook “A guide to the fine art of cookery” (1969) I found also Melba Pears and Melba Strawberry desserts.